longtv2222/IGDB/README.md

 IGDB is an acronym for International Game Database.
 This project provides a RESTful API services for users to do CRUD operations with JSON with given game data in the database.
 IGDB is considered as a 'Wikipedia' so that you can easily search information of everything that involves video games!

-To check out the web app, please go to the following link : https://igdb.myigdb.tech/
+To check out the website, please go to the following link : https://igdb.myigdb.tech/

 ## Built With
 - [Node.js](https://nodejs.org/en/)